 Wanna know how to make this secret Mysore masala chutney?
 Check it out –

-- Get a grinder and add the red chillies, chopped onion, ginger-garlic pieces, roasted chana dal, salt and water in it.
+- Get a grinder and add the red chilies, chopped onion, ginger-garlic pieces, roasted chana dal, salt and water in it.

-- Grind these ingredients to a fine paste.
+- Grind these ingredients into a fine paste.